The World Society of Arrhythmias reports there are 225,567 Americans with internal cardiac pacemakers.

 You’ll notice, six months is the magical mile marker when it comes to pacemakers and life insurance.

-This is because any issues with your pacemaker will normally present in the first few months after implantation.
+This is because any issues with your pacemaker will normally present themselves in the first few months after implantation.
 Once you’ve passed that six month mile marker then the life insurer will feel more confident in your health.

 Sub-Standard Rating (aka Table Rating): Pacemaker implanted minimum of 6 months prior to application but experiencing other health complications (i.e. minor abnormalities such as electrolyte imbalances).